apigee/openbank/src/devportal/README.md

 ```
  - Provide the APIGEE edge org, env, username password etc when prompted while executing the script.

+####**3.2.4 Replace default code**

+ - Replace the sites/all folder of default portal repo with the git repo  openbank/src/devportal/all.

 ####**3.2.5 Save the changes**
 #####**on-cloud**